Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation

 We start by studying existing recipes.
 For example, side-tuning methods can be placed in our pipeline so long as we adopt the following gather function:

-where $z_0$ is embedding of $x$, and $z_i$ is the activations/features of the $i$-th Transformer block in $B$, as illustrated in Figure~\ref{fig:st_arch}.
-The `Stack' operator stacks or concatenates all tensors $z_i$ together.
-For example, when the pretrained network $B$ is ViT-B, one $3\times224\times224$ input image (0.60MB in size) is required to transfer more than 7.5MB to edge devices!
+where $z_0$ is the embedding of $x$, and $z_i$ is the activations/features of the $i$-th Transformer block in $B$, as illustrated in Figure~\ref{fig:st_arch}.
+The `$\mathrm{Stack}$' operator stacks or concatenates all tensors $z_i$ together.
+For example, when the pretrained network $B$ is ViT-B, one $3\times224\times224$ input image (0.14MB in size) is required to transfer more than 7.5MB to a low-resource device!

 Because side tuning methods~\cite{sung2022lst,tang2024lowrank} have achieved state-of-the-art accuracy in visual adaptation tasks, it is a natural hypothesis that $\mathrm{Stack}(z_0,z_1,\cdots,z_N)$ contains enough information for downstream tasks.
-And, we aim to find a gather function $\mathrm{Gather^*}$ that can most effectively reduce its size but keep the essential information for downstream tasks.
+And, we aim to find a new gather function $\mathrm{Gather^*}$ that can most effectively reduce its size but keep the essential information for downstream tasks.